elaInnovation/ELA-Microservices/README.md

 ## Introduction
 ELA developped different microservices to create interfaces with the hardware provided.
 You can find all usefull informations in our products by visiting our website [here][here_ela_website].
 But once you get the products, you can find here something helping you to integrate and get the information from our devices.
 By using our [github][here_ela_github], you can find samples in different langage to understand how you can integrate it on your side.
 But we provided two some [docker][here_ela_docker] to get our microservices on different technologies to garantee to get the information from our tags.

-You can find a first presentation as a Webinar on the ELA youtube channel [here](www.youtube.com/watch?v=4XbnzHzUtQg&t=0s).
+You can find a first presentation as a Webinar on the ELA youtube channel [here][here_ela_webinar_video].
 In this first video, find a first presentation of what are the Microservices.

 If you are a developper and you want to go further in the integration, you are in the right place.